TrucTranTrung/VogueVibe-VTO/README.md

 # VougeVibe: Shop Full Project

 **VougeVibe** is a web-based AI platform that recommends clothing products based on images or selfies uploaded by the user.
-It leverages YOLO for clothing detection, DeepFace for gender detection, and retrieves similar clothing products from the database.
+It leverages YOLO for clothing detection, DeepFace for gender detection, and retrieves similar clothing products from the database, and people can use touchless try-on feature.

 # Video Demnstration Product